ibm-cloud-docs/Registry/registry_release_notes.md

     On 11 November 2022, virtual private endpoints (VPEs) for {{site.data.keyword.registrylong_notm}} are being updated and the existing VPE version is being deprecated on 15 December 2022.
 If you use {{site.data.keyword.registryshort_notm}} VPE gateways, you must create new VPE gateways and remove your VPE gateways that were created before 11 November 2022 at the earliest opportunity so that you pick up these changes.
 VPE gateways that were created before 11 November 2022 are deprecated and will not work after 15 December 2022.

     If you create a new {{site.data.keyword.registryshort}} VPE gateway after 11 November 2022 and also use {{site.data.keyword.iamshort}} (IAM) [restricted IP address lists](/docs/account?topic=account-ips&interface=ui), you must ensure that your restricted IP address list contains the Cloud Service Endpoint (CSE) source IP addresses of the VPCs in which your {{site.data.keyword.registryshort}} VPE gateways exist.
-This requirement is related to a previous change to how {{site.data.keyword.registryshort}} works over the private network that the new VPE version also uses, see [{{site.data.keyword.registryshort}} private IP addresses changed on 5 July 2022](/docs/Registry?topic=Registry-registry_notices_iam_private_network).
+This requirement is related to a previous change to how {{site.data.keyword.registryshort}} works over the private network that the new VPE version also uses, see [{{site.data.keyword.registryshort}} private IP addresses change on 5 July 2022](/docs/Registry?topic=Registry-registry_notices_iam_private_network).

     For more information, see [Changes to {{site.data.keyword.registryshort}} VPE gateways from 11 November 2022](/docs/Registry?topic=Registry-registry_notices_vpe).